 Here is a list of contact lenses specifically designed to counter dry eyes.

 |Dailies AquaComfort Plus||90 pack||$40.00|

 Complications of Contacts and Dry Eyes

-As mentioned before, contact lenses can either be the cause of dry eyes or they can worsen the existing symptoms of dry eye syndrome.
+As noted above, contact lenses can either be the cause of dry eyes or they can worsen the existing symptoms of dry eye syndrome.
 For people who already suffer from the symptoms of dry eye (burning sensation, gritty feeling, eye pain, redness, excessive tearing, and an intolerance to lens wear), the wrong type of contact lens may cause extreme discomfort and they may interfere with normal daily tasks such as driving, reading, and working on the computer.
 Depending on the material used, your lenses may take a long time to get used to.
 They may be uncomfortable during the adjustment period, and dry eye symptoms may not resolve until after the adjustment has been made.

 Benefits of Contacts and Dry Eyes

 For people who suffer from dry eye syndrome, there are solutions in the form of contact lenses.
 Depending on your needs, newer materials such as silicone hydrogel may make it possible to wear contact lenses without dry-eye symptoms.
 In the chart above are several different brands that are specifically designed for people with dry eyes.
 Some of these lenses provide comfort and visual clarity for up to twelve hours a day, even when exposed to harsh environments.
 They can be found in a range of prescription strengths to correct refractive errors such as presbyopia, myopia, and astigmatism.
 While some are designed to be worn for extended periods, others are meant to be discarded after one use.
-With such a wide variety to choose from, dry-eye symptoms should not have to be a consequence of contact-lens wear for too much longer.

 Talking to Your Eye Doctor